 2017 New Jersey Business Idea Competition

-NJ high school students may submit their best and brightest business ideas using our online application form.
+New Jersey high school students, grades 9 through 12, may submit their best and brightest business ideas using our online application form.
 Teams are also eligible.
 Cash awards and scholarships can be shared among team members.

 Competition Awards Ceremony